alexcameron8/SchoolPlanner/README.md

 # SchoolPlanner
-This application built to help manage course assignments, tests, labs and homework tailored for a students specific semester.
+This application is designed to help manage course assignments, tests, labs and homework tailored for a students specific semester.

+## About SchoolPlanner

 ## Future Implementation Ideas
 - Have the program automatically clear old tasks using ScheduledExecutorService API